It's never been more important — or more difficult — to build a great customer experience.

 - CRM software to help streamline customer management and relationship-building processes.

-By leveraging the tools above, customer service professionals can both streamline tasks and begin to focus on bigger-picture projects, like improvving or building better customer experiences.
+By leveraging the tools above, customer service professionals can both streamline tasks and begin to focus on bigger-picture projects, like breaking down company silos or building better customer experiences.

 Track and share your successes.

 The best way to justify more investment from business leaders is to show that your team is, in fact, helping them grow their customer base and increase steady revenue.
-Whenever possible, don't let your key projects, strategies, or metrics live in a team-only silo.
+Whenever possible, present your key projects, strategies, or metrics.